Koh Phangan, home of the infamous Full Moon Party! But that's not all there is to it!

 It is a bit of a ‘catch 22’ for the resort owners who are in a way shooting themselves in the foot by putting prices up so dramatically for full moon because it means that people go away and talk to other backpackers and tell them how expensive it is to stay in Haad Rin, to which the usual reply is “Oh well, I only wanted to go for a Full Moon Party anyway, I’ll just stay for a couple of nights then go to another island.” thereby enforcing the trend of people only going to Haad Rin or Koh Phangan for a couple of days and experiencing only FMP and meaning that resort owners have to keep prices high during these periods as they won’t make money the rest of the month when it is quiet.

-So, for the sake of both you travellers and our friends who own/run resorts and businesses in Koh Phangan – It is a beautiful island which has plenty of parties but also plenty of quiet, relaxed beaches and for most of the month you can get a comfortable beach bungalow for as little as 500THB per night!
+So, for the sake of both you travellers and our friends who own/run resorts and businesses in Koh Phangan – It is a beautiful island which has plenty of parties but also plenty of quiet, relaxed beaches and for most of the month you can get a simple beach bungalow for as little as 500THB per night!
 So go there!
 And not just to Haad Rin for 2 nights over Full Moon!
 This bloke has written a blog along the same lines as this one and it's worth a read.

 Anyway, off to the office.
 Laterz!